sommda/gamemaster-mcp/MCP_TOOLS_AND_RESOURCES.md

 ## Overview

 The Gamemaster MCP Server is a comprehensive D&D campaign management server built with FastMCP 2.12+.
-It provides 30+ tools for managing all aspects of D&D campaigns, from character creation to monster encounters to hierarchical adventure tracking.
+It provides 40+ tools for managing all aspects of D&D campaigns, from character creation to monster encounters to wilderness hex mapping with hierarchical location organization.

 **Core Architecture:**
 - **Campaign-centric design**: All data is organized within [Campaign](DATA_MODELS.md#campaign) objects
 - **JSON persistence**: Campaigns stored as `{campaign_name}.json` files
 - **In-memory operations**: Changes happen in memory and auto-save to disk
 - **Event logging**: Separate adventure log for tracking campaign events
+- **Hierarchical locations**: Parent-child relationships for locations with campaign root support
+- **Hex map integration**: Wilderness exploration with hex-based maps linked to locations

 ## MCP Tools